Auddity/Stat-Tracker-App/README.md

 Build a database to store the data in.

 ## Misc Production Notes & Info
+I had to remember that when using modules, that the aysnc function that is exported must be set to await, when inside another async function that populates the data received from the api module.
+(10/21/22)

 Something I thought would be simple turned out to be tricky.
 Input a name and display it, when all are full have a warning say the foursome is full.
   - I started with a regular `for..of` loop, but 'full' warning popped up even if just one display was full.
   - Having done a bunch of freeCodeCamp challenges recently that used the `every` method.